 When applying abroad, our students report that prospective employers are always impressed that our program includes a minimum of 50 hours of student-teaching time — that's three to four times more than many certificate programs.

-The School of Language Learning and Teaching maintains an extensive list of contacts and job postings which are available to those who earn the certificate.
+The School of Languages maintains an extensive list of contacts and job postings which are available to those who earn the certificate.
 The university's Office of Career Services also provides a variety of services to assist students with their job search.

 No. The Certificate in TESOL curriculum focuses on teaching English to adults.
 This program has no connection with New York State Department of Education K–12 certification.